 Oftentimes, when someone is struggling to lose weight, they’ll get, “You’re just eating too much.
 Eat less, and you’ll start losing.”
 This person might already be down to 1100 or 1200 calories per day.
 They’re thinking, “How can I possibly eat less and still have the energy to get through my day?”
 The advice-giver doesn’t understand how the body adapts to calorie restriction.

 The Body is Incredibly Adaptive

 One of the reasons that weight loss is so difficult is that your body actively fights back against it.
 It makes sense if you think about it.
 The body stores fat for times of famine.
 It doesn’t know (or care) if it has stored “too much” according to your personal preferences.
 When you intentionally try to lose weight, your body “defends” its body weight by altering the amount of energy it expends.2 It tries to tightly ration body fat in case you’re facing a prolonged food shortage.

-Let’s back up.
-The “energy out” side of the energy balance equation comprises several factors:
+It does this by manipulating the “energy out” side of the energy balance equation, which comprises several factors:

 Basal metabolic rate – the energy your body expends in the everyday functions of being alive (breathing, circulation, generating new cells, etc.)3

 Thermic effect of food – the energy it takes to metabolize the food you eat

 Activity-induced energy expenditure – the energy you spend moving your body

 When you eat in a caloric deficit and start to lose weight, the body responds by lowering its metabolic rate.
 That’s actually desirable from an aging perspective.
 Reduced metabolic activity and subsequent lower oxidative stress might explain why caloric restriction promotes longevity.4 It’s not so great when it comes to weight loss.